 Sometimes primary care doctors are reluctant to prescribe these tests, and a Philadelphia knee and joint injury lawyer at Rosenbaum & Associates can help coordinate appointments with the right specialists.
 If you or a loved one have suffered a knee or joint injury in Pennsylvania as a result of another’s negligence, our attorneys can help.
 Contact us to find out how.

 How Many People Are Impacted By Knee & Joint Injuries?

 Approximately 19 million people per year seek medical attention in the US for knee injuries and joint injuries.
 Work accidents, sports and vehicle accidents are the most common causes of injured joints.
 Among these knee injuries are the most common due to the stresses of everyday life that we place on the knees.

 The time required for knee injuries to heal varies greatly depending on the type and severity of the joint injured.
 Joints heal slowly due to their high concentration of cartilage and dense connective tissues both of which lack a direct blood supply.

 Many occupations in the US present a high risk of knee and joint injury due to slips and falls or being struck by objects.
 Construction workers in Philadelphia often sustain knee injuries by stepping off ladders or scaffolding and landing incorrectly.
 Work boots go a long way to prevent damage to ankles, but knee injuries are very common.

 The same holds true for many situations in everyday life.
-Commuting to and from work in Philadelphia presents many opportunities for injury while entering and exiting the steps of a buss, or navigating crowded subway steps.
+Commuting to and from work in Philadelphia presents many opportunities for injury while entering and exiting the steps of a buss, or navigating crowded subway steps, as experienced from our Philadelphia work injury attorney.
 Simply walking down the sidewalk presents its own challenges with the hustle and bustle of everyday life.

 What Are Common Knee and Joint Injuries?